Nino Vitale: Tenure

 In 2015, he voted against the proposed state budget as it included expanded Medicaid from the Patient Protection and Affordable Care Act.
 After Obergefell v.
 Hodges, Vitale proposed a religious freedom bill to allow religious officials to not perform same-sex marriages.
 In 2016, he voted against a bill making cockfighting a felony offense.

 In 2019, Vitale co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
 Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
 Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
 Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.

 In 2020, resolutions to declare racism a public health crisis were submitted in the state House and Senate.
 On June 2, 2020, Vitale stated that he was darker than most of the members of the Ohio Legislative Black Caucus.

-He currently chairs the Energy and Natural Resources Committee.
+He was chairman of the Energy and Natural Resources Committee while he served in the Ohio Legislature.
+After being subject to term limits in 2022 and thus unable to run for a fifth term, he ran for county commissioner and defeated local farmer and auctioneer Todd Woodruff in a very close race, winning 50.90% of the vote to Woodruff’s 49.10%.